dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/system/tasks/{task-category-id}

-An example equest to poll for the status of data value import tasks looks like this:
+An example request to poll for the status of data value import tasks looks like this:

     /api/26/system/tasks/DATAVALUE_IMPORT